RichardKelley/unr_deepspeech/README.md

 To get started you will probably want to use a pretrained model.
 Mozilla provides a model that achieves excellent performance on spoken English.
-To download that model, change into the `model/` directory and run the following command:
+To download that model, run the following command from anywhere in your filesystem:

 ```
 wget -O - https://github.com/mozilla/DeepSpeech/releases/download/v0.3.0/deepspeech-0.3.0-models.tar.gz | tar xvfz -
 ```

-After this command runs, your directory tree should look like this:
+After this command runs, copy the contents of the resulting `models` folder into the empty `model` folder in the package.
+Your directory tree should then look like this:

 ```
 .
 ├── CMakeLists.txt
 ├── data
+├── LICENSE
 ├── model
 │   ├── alphabet.txt
 │   ├── lm.binary